 This is a duel process — first print, then laminate — so set up costs can be quite high.
 Therefore, this process tends to lend itself to longer runs lengths of packaging, where a quality print and look is required.
 Here at Packaging Supplies Ltd, we supply litho-laminated packaging across most corrugated flute profiles and even double wall boxes.

 - Thirty-five years of experience in selecting the right materials — i.e. corrugated or carton board — and matching it the most appropriate print technique

 - Point of sale displays, printed sleeves and all other folding boxboards

 - Assistance in artwork design and packaging layout

 - Our team is your team

-We have the capacity to supply you the perfect custom printed boxes or custom packaging boxes just pick up the phone 01491 834000 or the enquiry form
+We can supply you the perfect custom printed box or custom packaging box solution.
+Just pick up the phone 01491 834000 or fill out the enquiry form.